Types of Reactors in Industries (Pharma, chemical, petrochemical)

 5. Light water graphite-moderated reactor (LWGR)

-PFR is a type of chemical reactor, which stands for a Plug flow reactor.
+PFR is a type, which stands for a plug flow reactor.

 Wrapping Up

-This was the detailed article on types of reactors used in chemical industries or to be precise, types of chemical reactor.
-If you have any doubt related to the reactor topic or in case you want some more details about the reactors i.e. batch reactor, CSTR reactor, etc then feel free to use the comment section, We will help you with that.
-We post articles related to chemical engineering and industrial safety, in meantime do read NFPA Diamond Diagram.
-Till then keep learning and exploring the world of the chemical world.
-If you are an andriod user then download our app from playstore – apps for chemical engineers.
+This was a detailed article on the types of reactors used in chemical industries or, to be precise, types of chemical reactors.
+If you have any doubts related to the reactor topic or if you want some more details about the reactors, i.e. batch, CSTR, etc, then feel free to use the comment section; We will help you with that.
+Till then, keep learning and exploring the chemical world.
+If you are an android user, then download our app from Play Store – apps for chemical engineers.

 Me - Founder of Chemical Tweak - A Chemical Engineer by profession and a part-time self-trained technology blogger.